eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

-- For an introduction to general Bayesian methods and modelling, I really liked [Cam Davidson Pilon's _Bayesian Methods for Hackers_](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/): it really made the whole "thinking like a Bayesian" thing click for me.
+- For an introduction to general Bayesian methods and modelling, I really liked [Cam Davidson Pilon's _Bayesian Methods for Hackers_](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/): it really made the whole “thinking like a Bayesian” thing click for me.

 - If you're willing to spend some money, I've heard that [_Doing Bayesian Data Analysis_ by Kruschke](https://sites.google.com/site/doingbayesiandataanalysis/) (a.k.a.
-  _"the puppy book"_) is for the bucket list.
+  _“the puppy book”_) is for the bucket list.

 - Here we come to a fork in the road.
 The central problem in Bayesian modelling is this: given data and a probabilistic model that we think models this data,